 As we lead busy lives (especially during retirement!), we don’t often get the chance to stop and smell the roses, reminisce and reflect.
 Inevitably, life will go back to normal and our schedules will fill up again – so why not organise that photo album, print or develop your latest memories or have a look through that box of trinkets in the cupboard.
 You never know what wonderful memory you’ll stumble upon.

-Visit museums, galleries and zoos virtually
+Visit museums and galleries virtually

 If you love arts and culture, then this one’s for you!
 Google Arts & Culture has pages upon pages of art for your viewing pleasure – you can search by artist, art style and even the time period to narrow down your search and feast your eyes.
 You can even tour museums virtually as though you were actually there!
-If art isn’t your thing, you can immerse yourself in animal webcams and keeper talks brought to you by Taronga Park Zoo in Sydney or spy on the otters and jellyfish at California’s Monterey Bay Aquarium.

 Explore music and podcasts